DeekshithSN/cheatsheet/Kubernetes_references.md

 # kubernetes

-## pod
+## Pod
-   ## pod is a object which encapsulates or groups one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.
+   ### pod is a object which encapsulates or groups one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.

  - command to list the pods